-- D. We were not impressed by the new cinema at all because it was rather expensive. - Question 76.
-I was not surprised to hear that Harry had failed his driving test. - A. Harry's having failed his driving test is not my surprise. - B. By having failed his driving test, Harry made no surprise. - C. It came as no surprise to me that Harry had failed his driving test. - D. If Harry hadn't failed his driving test, I wouldn't have been surprised.
+Question 76.
+I was not surprised to hear that Harry had failed his driving test.

+- A. It came as no surprise to me that Harry had failed his driving test. - B. Harry's having failed his driving test is not my surprise. - C. By having failed his driving test, Harry made no surprise. - D. If Harry hadn't failed his driving test, I wouldn't have been surprised.